We all want a perfect relationship. A union where your partner is all you’ve ever dreamed of — just like the stories in Disney movies.

 Guys also fall for the love trap.
 They’re always on the lookout for the right woman who has a great body and can fully offer a helping hand in the home.

-Love has always been the leading factor to consider before saying yes to the relationship.
+Love has always been the leading factor to consider before saying yes to the relationship, and this is so true.
 But what if we are doing it the wrong way?

 What if there are other vital ingredients to look out for?